 Suggested areas for reforms include legislation that makes economic development agencies and activities using public funds covered by the same open government laws of other government agencies and officials; and balancing executive policies that provide the public with details of offers to attract and retain businesses while ensuring the competitive practices of public institutions are not jeopardized.

 Unchecked law enforcement accountability can undermine a free and open society.
-From the riots in Ferguson, Mo., to protests after police shootings in Baltimore and Dallas, the issue of transparency in policing has heightened in recent years.
+From the riots in Ferguson, MO and now Minneapolis, MN and other cities, to protests after police shootings in Baltimore, Dallas, and Louisville, the issue of transparency in policing has heightened in recent years.
 The use of technology such as body cameras and flawed data used in proactive policing that discriminates against certain residents in communities challenge privacy and civil rights.
 Exempting files that should be public records, such as use of force and disciplinary actions prevent disclosure to the public creating a veil of silence and suspicion resulting in lack of trust and support between the police and the public.